NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 We have no doubt that you are excited to deploy your Nodes, so here’s a quick start guide to get you going in a few minutes.

-2.1 Mount your node for deployment
+4.1 Mount your Node for deployment

 You will also need:

-1. A philips-head screwdriver
+1. A Phillips-head screwdriver

-2. A size 3 Hex driver
+2. A size 3 hex driver

 3. A crescent wrench